noasiegel/PyBer_Analysis/README.md

 It's interesting to note that April 1st is a great time for rural drivers - fares spike, which means drivers make more.
 However, suburban drivers might not have such luck - their fares will only increase mid-month.
 Urban drivers might see an intense increase right before the turn of the month.
 Across all three city types, late February  is a great time to drive.
-ALl three fare amounts spike simultanously.
+All three fare amounts spike simultanously.

 ## Summary